core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support:
 : YES

+If the registration fails with a Service Unavailable response and a Max-Age option or Retry-After header, the client SHOULD retry the operation after the time indicated.
+If the registration fails in another way, including request timeouts, if if the Service Unavailable error persists after several retries or indicates a longer time than the endpoint is willing to wait, it SHOULD pick another registration URI from the "URI Discovery" step and if there is only one or the list is exhausted, pick other choices from the "Finding a Resource Directory" step.
+Care has to be taken to consider the freshness of results obtained earlier, eg. of the result of a `/.well-known/core` response, the lifetime of an RDAO option and of DNS responses.
+Any rate limits and persistent errors from the "Finding a Resource Directory" step must be considered for the whole registration time, not only for a single operation.

 The following example shows an endpoint with the name "node1" registering two resources to an RD using this interface.
 The location "/rd" is an example RD location discovered in a request similar to {{example-discovery}}.